matsengrp/larch/README.md

 This command runs 10 iterations of larch-usher on the provided tree, and writes the final result to the file `output_dag.pb`

 larch-usher options:
-- `-i,--input` [REQUIRED] The filepath to the input tree/DAG (accepted file formats are: MADAG protobuf, MAT protobuf, JSON, Dagbin).
+- `-i,--input` [REQUIRED] Filepath to the input tree/DAG (accepted file formats are: MADAG protobuf, MAT protobuf, JSON, Dagbin).
-- `-o,--output` [REQUIRED] The filepath to the output tree/DAG (accepted file formats are: MADAG protobuf, Dagbin).
+- `-o,--output` [REQUIRED] Filepath to the output tree/DAG (accepted file formats are: MADAG protobuf, Dagbin).
 - `-c,--count` [Default: 1] Number of larch-usher iterations to run.
-- `-r,--MAT-refseq-file` [REQUIRED if provided input file is a MAT protobuf] Reference sequence file.
+- `-r,--MAT-refseq-file` [REQUIRED if provided input file is a MAT protobuf] Filepath to json reference sequence.
-- `-v,--VCF-input-file` VCF file containing ambiguous sequence data.
+- `-v,--VCF-input-file` Filepath to VCF containing ambiguous sequence data.
-- `-l,--logpath` [Default: `optimization_log`] Filepath to write log to.
+- `-l,--logpath` [Default: `optimization_log`] Filepath to write summary log.
 - `-s,--switch-subtrees` [Default: never] Switch to optimizing subtrees after the specified number of iterations.
 - `--min-subtree-clade-size` [Default: 100] The minimum number of leaves in a subtree sampled for optimization (ignored without option `-s`).
 - `--max-subtree-clade-size` [Default: 1000] The maximum number of leaves in a subtree sampled for optimization (ignored without option `-s`).